-In terms of future scientific studies, two avenues of investigation would be very helpful in continuing the research described in this paper.
-First, it is imperative that more data be collected at different high-voltage operating conditions (300+V) because the creation of a better engineering scaling relationship for erosion requires more high-voltage data.
+Two avenues of scientific investigation would be very helpful in continuing the research described in this paper.
+First, it is imperative that more data be collected at different high-voltage operating conditions (300+ V) because the creation of a better engineering scaling relationship for erosion requires more high-voltage data.
 This need was demonstrated in this paper when an attempt was made to create such a scaling relationship.